Tatiana21/AutoEncoder-for-anomaly-detetction/README.md

 # AutoEncoder-for-anomaly-detetction
-Trained an autoencoder for anomaly detection in MTVec Screws dataset
+Trained an autoencoder for anomaly detection in MVTec Screws dataset

 Code included in Jupyter notebook "AD.ipynb".